 Finally, you need to consider the cost and perhaps additional risks of mitigating the vulnerabilities.
 I've no idea what upgrading or replacing the products would cost, nor what effects that might have on the rest of your IT.
 I would at least consider compensating controls such as additional, closer monitoring and slick responses instead of upgrades.
 In other words, look at the full range of risk treatments.

 With additional information on these wider aspects of risk, management should be able to make better informed decisions about what, if anything, needs to be done to treat these risks or whether other risks are of greater concern.

 Implementation tip: third party security testers, like IT auditors, are independent of the organization and hence often see things in a new light.
 They bring experience and knowledge of the outside world.
 This is a valuable perspective that insiders lack, so don’t just dismiss what they tell you out of hand without considering it properly and ideally discussing it openly with them.
 However, their independence means they may not fully appreciate the business context for information security, for example competing investment priorities.
-It is your management’s role to take decisions and allocate resources in the best interests of the organization, so give them the information to help them do their job.
+It is your management’s role to take decisions and allocate resources in the best interests of the organization, so give them the information they need to do their job.

 FAQ: “I’m confused about ‘residual risk’.
 For example, after risk assessment there are 3 risks (A, B and C): risk A is acceptable, B and C are not acceptable.
 After risk treatment, B becomes acceptable but C is still not acceptable.
 Which is the residual risk: just C?
 Or B and C?”